Parelia/GIHMS/README.md

 # GIHMS
-GIHMs, a simple Graphical User Interface for Hand-Eye Calibration of Multi-Camera Systems
+A simple Graphical User Interface for Hand-Eye Calibration of Multi-Camera Systems